shaloo/docs.arcana/docs/howto/onboard-users/web3-react/web3-react-custom-ui.md

 That is all! :material-party-popper:

-The Web3 React app can now onboard users using the plug-and-play login UI built-in the {{config.extra.arcana.sdk_name}}.
-Authenticated users can instantly access the {{config.extra.arcana.wallet_name}} to sign blockchain transactions.
+The Web3-React app can now onboard users using the custom login UI.
+Authenticated users can instantly access the {{config.extra.arcana.wallet_name}} and sign blockchain transactions.

 !!! tip "Example: Sample Web3 React App"